Aliases for PPP1R8 Gene

 GeneCards Summary for PPP1R8 Gene

 PPP1R8 (Protein Phosphatase 1 Regulatory Subunit 8) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include RNA binding and protein phosphatase type 1 regulator activity.
+Among its related pathways are Activation of cAMP-Dependent PKA and Apoptotic Pathways in Synovial Fibroblasts.
+GO annotations related to this gene include RNA binding.
 An important paralog of this gene is SLC4A1AP.

 UniProtKB/Swiss-Prot for PPP1R8 Gene